This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

 Croatian Citizenship by Ancestry

-Citizenship in Croatia is mostly governed by the principle of jus sanguinis (right of blood), which means that it’s the citizenship of the people you’re born to that determines what your own citizenship will be.
+Citizenship in Croatia is mostly governed by the principle of jus sanguinis (right of blood), which means that you can potentially get Croatian citizenship if you can prove your Croatian roots.

 In a nutshell, despite the place of birth, if one of the parents is Croatian, the child will also receive Croatian citizenship.